José Raúl Mulino: Presidential and vice-presidential runs

+2024 run

 Mulino was Martinelli's vice-presidential candidate in the 2024 elections; Martinelli, however, was disqualified from running after being sentenced to almost eleven years in prison for money laundering.
 As a result, Martinelli who led all polls in the follow-up to the election endorsed Mulino and Realizing Goals nominated him.
 After the endorsement 26% of those surveyed said they would vote for Mulino in the elections, 16 points more than his immediate followers, according to the survey by the company Mercado Planificado, published by the newspaper La Prensa.
 After Martinelli's disqualification, the Electoral Tribunal decided that the ballot for the Realizing Goals should list Mulino as "presidential candidate without a vice president."

 Mulino won the election with 34.2% of the vote.
 He defeated a total of seven other candidates, among whom his closest rival was Ricardo Lombana of MOCA, who received around 24.6%.
 With a turnout of 77%, the election had the highest turnout since the end of military rule and the restoration of a democratic government in 1989.